 The Board has access to members of management and professional advisors.
 The Board and its committees may invite any member of senior management, employee, outside advisor or other person to attend or report at any of their meetings.
 The Board and any of its committees may retain an outside independent professional advisor at any time at the expense of our company and have the authority to determine the advisor's fees and other retention terms.
-Individual directors may retain an outside independent professional advisor at the expense of our company subject to notifying the Corporate Governance Committee in advance.
+Individual directors may retain an outside independent professional advisor to notifying the Corporate Governance Committee in advance.